 Using ice treatment appropriately can help to reduce knee swelling and pain.
 It reduces blood flow to the area, helps to numb pain and can speed up healing.

-Here we will look at how ice treatment works, the different ways you can use ice eg ice wraps, and how to use it safely and effectively.
+Here we will look at how ice treatment works, the different ways you can use ice e.g. ice wraps, and how to use it safely and effectively.

 Do not leave it on any longer as it can cause an ice burn.
 It can also slow blood flow so much that the good nutrients needed for healing can’t get in and the bad chemicals produced from the injury can’t get taken away.
 Also, if the body gets too cold it responds by causing the blood vessels to dilate (open more) allowing more blood to rush into the area which actually increases swelling.
 This is known as the Hunting effect.

 they stay colder for longer and mould well to your shape.
 They come in a

-4) Instant Ice Packs: These are great if you are out and about and/or don't have access to a freezer.
+4) Instant Ice Packs: These are great if you are out and about or don't have access to a freezer.
 Simply squeeze the pack to activate and you will have an instantly cold pack to use.

-5) Frozen ice cups: fill paper cups with water (filled to the top) and freeze.
+5) Frozen ice cups: Fill paper cups with water (filled to the top) and freeze.
 Place the ice directly on to the skin and keep it moving to prevent an ice burn by drawing circles/patterns on the affected area.
 As the ice melts, fold back the sides of the cup to continue to expose the ice.

 be a sign of nerve damage